Georgeus26/Georgeus26/README.md

 This github embodies my journey of navigating the ever-evolving technology landscape.
 Let's collaborate in this endeavor to push boundaries, embrace the tech revolution, and seize all the unfolding possibilities! 🚀 this is what chatgpt says.. i'm actually just tech nerd, end of story.
-(These are ai generated, don't trut me, i know nothing!)
+(These are ai generated, don't trust me, i know nothing!)